Tennessee–Tombigbee Waterway

-The Tennessee–Tombigbee Waterway (popularly known as the Tenn-Tom) is a 234 mi artificial U.S. waterway built in the 20th century from the Tennessee River to the junction of the Black Warrior-Tombigbee River system near Demopolis, Alabama.
+The Tennessee–Tombigbee Waterway (popularly known as the Tenn-Tom) is a 234 mi artificial waterway built in the 20th century from the Tennessee River to the junction of the Black Warrior-Tombigbee River system near Demopolis, Alabama, United States.
 The Tennessee–Tombigbee Waterway links commercial navigation from the nation's midsection to the Gulf of Mexico.
 The major features of the waterway are 234 mi of navigation channels, a 175 ft cut between the watersheds of the Tombigbee and Tennessee rivers, and ten locks and dams.